Director

 Frank Kim is a Ph.D. student in the Laboratory for Intelligent Systems and Controls (LISC) at Cornell University.

 He received M.S. in Mechanical Engineering from University of Michigan, Ann Arbor and B.S. in Mechanical Engineering from Korea Advanced Institute of Science and Technology (KAIST).
 His research focuses on machine learning and robotics.
-Email: ck766@cornell.edu

 Sushrut Surve

-Sushrut Surve is a PhD student in the Laboratory of Intelligent Systems and Controls (LISC) at Cornell University.
+Sushrut Surve is a Ph.D. student in the Laboratory of Intelligent Systems and Controls (LISC) at Cornell University.
 He graduated from the Indian Institute of Technology, Gandhinagar (IITGN), with a bachelor’s in Mechanical Engineering and Minors in Electrical Engineering and Robotics.
 He was a research intern at the University of Washington, Seattle, and has been the SAE eBAJA team captain at IITGN.
 He is interested in exploring robotics at the confluence of dynamics, control theory, optimization and estimation.
-Email: ss4248@cornell.edu

 Xinyu Fang

-Xinyu Fang is a PhD student in the Laboratory for Intelligent Systems and Controls (LISC) at Cornell University.
+Xinyu Fang is a Ph.D. student in the Laboratory for Intelligent Systems and Controls (LISC) at Cornell University.
 He graduated from the Ohio State University, Columbus OH (OSU) with a bachelor’s degree in chemical engineering.
 He is interested in exploring the fields of neuroscience, controls, and machine learning.
 Email: xf223@cornell.edu

-Saksham Kaushik is an M.S. student in the Laboratory for Intelligent Systems and Controls (LISC) at Cornell University.
-He graduated from the Indian Institute of Technology, Kanpur (IITK) with a bachelor’s degree in mechanical engineering.
-He is interested in exploring the fields of robotics, controls, and machine learning.
-Email: sk2482@cornell.edu
+Zilong is an M.S. student in the Laboratory for Intelligent Systems and Controls (LISC) at Cornell University.
+He graduated from the University of Michigan, Ann Arbor with a Bachelor’s degree in Mechanical Engineering.
+He is interested in the interplay between control theory, estimation and robotics.